 So how do professional services firms actually forecast their revenue?
 The real answer is likely to be some version of “all of the above.”
 Not only does every professional services firm forecast revenue differently, but each one will also use a different mix of the techniques discussed here to come up with their final number.

 Combining the backlog forecast, a bottom-up approach, and the pipeline method would be an example of how this might play out in a real-world setting.
+Firms that champion this approach typically leverage PSA software to aggregate and validate their predictions.
 For standardized, repeatable work that has already been won, the firm may use backlog to get a high-level view of revenue forecasts.
 Committed work that is more custom may require the addition of the bottom-up plan.
 From there it may make sense to layer on pipeline work by using opportunity size, start date, duration, and likelihood to model uncommitted revenue.

 This allows the firm to both accurately time-phase their revenue forecast and gather insight into their capacity to deliver the work.
 Because resource-driven models understand capacity beyond the resource dimension (e.g. titles, departments, offices), the revenue forecast is useful for many decision-making processes.